Updated: Jul 21

 - Sacrifices their identity to maintain closeness in relationships

-- Relies on validation from others to feel good
+- Relies on external validation from others to feel whole

 - Struggles to distinguish between thoughts and feelings, and may confuse either as facts